RiasKlein/DRSS/README.md

 # Donor Report Scraping System (DRSS)

-A system that provides a repeatable process for collecting and storing publicly available nonprofit gift data.
+A system that provides a repeatable, scalable process for collecting and storing publicly available nonprofit gift data.

 ### Development Status